Mexico Digital Nomad Visa Guide (2024)

 One of the first things you will notice when you come to Cancún is the relaxed atmosphere and laid-back and friendly locals.

-The majority of locals speak English pretty well, so you will probably not have any problems with communication.
+The majority of locals speak English pretty well, so you probably won’t have any problems with communication.

 Although relaxed, it seems that the locals are pretty serious regarding the future of their city.
 They want it to prosper even further.

-Hence, the Cancún house market has been developing dramatically in the last few years, with many new buildings mushrooming around the city.
+Hence, the Cancún housing market has been developing dramatically in the last few years, with many new building complexes mushrooming around the city.

-When you come to the city, apart from the laid-back lifestyle of the Cancúnenses, you will notice the amazing nature — turquoise sea, white sand beaches, and historical sites.
+When you come to the city, apart from the laid-back lifestyle of the Cancúnenses, you will notice the amazing nature — turquoise sea and white sand beaches — as well as historical sites.

 Therefore, during your spare time, apart from the beaches and sea, you should visit the other attractions of Cancún and nearby areas.